kgurchiek/wc2/README.md

 When running `wc`, the `-lwc` is the default for counting words in ASCII text.
 To convert it into UTF-8 "multi-byte" mode, change `c` to `m`, as in `-lwm`.

-The numbers that are reported come from the Unix `time` command, the number of seconds for `user` time.
+The numbers are reported come from the Unix `time` command, the number of seconds for `user` time.
 In other words, `elapsed` time or `system` time aren't reported.

 The following table shows benchmarking a 2019 x86 MacBook Air of the old